neilharia7/College-Notes/Artificial Intelligence/Artificial Intelligence Part II.md

 			*	P &and; Q &and; ... &and; T &rArr; U
 		- Fact: U

+### Limits of Propositional Logic
+Propositional logic is a *weak logic*
+*	Too many propositions to TELL the KB.
+Results in increased time complexity of inference.
+*	Handling changes in the environment is difficult.

 ## First Order Logic (FOL)
 *	In first-order logic, the world is seen as object with properties (about each object) and relations (betweeen objects).